-It is possible to do multiple device links within a single host executable, as long as each device link is independent of the other.
-This requirement of independence means that they cannot share code across device executables, nor can they share addresses (e.g. a device function address can be passed from host to device for a callback only if the device link sees both the caller and potential callback callee; you cannot pass an address from one device executable to another, as those are separate address spaces).
+It is possible to do multiple device links within a single host executable, as long as each device link is independent of the other (they cannot share code across device executables).

-7.5.
+7.6.
 Potential Separate Compilation Issues

-7.5.1.
+7.6.1.
 Object Compatibility